wds4/pretty-good/appDescriptions/curatedLists/exampleListCuration.md

 ## Curated Lists Example: Curation of a list of nostr clients

 In this example, a list of nostr clients has been created and curated.
-Seed user selector picks whose grapevine is being used for the curation.
+The "seed user" selector picks whose grapevine is being used for the curation.
 Results are shown below from the perspectives of two different users:
 - wds4, a regular user
 - joker4, a putative bad actor promoting a scam client created with nefarious intent